sst/guide/_chapters/sharing-code-and-config-between-services.md

 1. Place the shared config values in a common yaml file at the root level.
 2. And reference them in your individual `serverless.yml` files.

-For example, we want to be able to use X-Ray to trace all of Lambda functions.
-To do that, we need to grant the necessary X-Ray permissions in the Lambda IAM role.
-We have a `serverless.common.yml` at the repo root.
+For example, to be able to use X-Ray, we need to grant the necessary X-Ray permissions in the Lambda IAM role.
+So we added a `serverless.common.yml` at the repo root.

 ``` yml
 lambdaPolicyXRay: